-Because claimant's separation was disqualifying, any benefits paid on the claim would be benefits to which she was not entitled.
+Because claimant's separation was disqualifying, any benefits paid on the claim would be benefits to which he was not entitled.
 The unemployment insurance law provides benefits must be recovered from a claimant who receives benefits and is later determined to be ineligible for benefits, even though the claimant acted in good faith and was not otherwise at fault.
 However, the overpayment will not be recovered when it is based on a reversal on appeal of an initial determination to award benefits on an issue regarding the claimant's employment separation if: (1) the benefits were not received due to any fraud or willful misrepresentation by the claimant and (2) the employer did not participate in the initial proceeding to award benefits.
 The law also states an employer is to be charged if "the employer failed to respond timely or adequately to the department's request for information relating to the payment of benefits..."
 Iowa Code § 96.3(7)(b)(1)(a).

-Claimant received \$8,496.00 in benefits on this claim.
-Employer did not participate in the factfinding interview.
-Claimant is disqualified as of 08/31/2021.
-The overpayment occurred while she was disqualified.
-Because employer failed to participate in fact finding, claimant does not have to repay the overpayment of benefits and employer shall be charged.
+Claimant received \$5,160.00 in benefits on this claim.
+Employer did participate in the fact-finding.
+The telephone interview and by submitting information.
+Claimant is disqualified as of the benefit week ending 02/05/2022.
+The overpayment occurred while he was disqualified.
+Because employer participated in fact finding, claimant does have to repay the overpayment of benefits and employer shall not be charged.